Gretchen Whitmer: Education

 Whitmer has said she would like to phase in full-day universal pre-kindergarten for 4-year-olds in Michigan.
 She eliminated Michigan's third-grade "read-or-flunk" policy, which she says penalizes students the education system has failed; she wants to work to improve their reading skills.
 She proposes that all high school students be offered two years of debt-free higher education, either college or post-secondary training for skilled trades.

 Whitmer established the Michigan Reconnect program passed with bipartisan support in 2019 after first proposing the program in her State of the State speech as part of her "60 by 30" goal to address workforce talent shortages: having 60% of working-age adults in Michigan with a skill certificate or college degree by 2030.
 The program allows any Michigander 25 or older without a college degree to enroll tuition-free in an associate degree or professional skills certificate program.
 In her 2023 State of the State Address, Whitmer called for expanding the program by lowering the minimum age to 21.
-As of 2023, over 113,000 people had been accepted into the program.
+As of 2023, over 113,000 people had been accepted into the program, and college enrollment among adults over 25 had risen an estimated 38% by 2025, which was largely driven by part-time enrollment.

 In 2020, Whitmer launched the Futures for Frontliners program, providing tuition-free access to an associate degree or professional certification program for Michiganders who served as essential workers during the early months of the COVID-19 pandemic.
 By 2021, more than 120,000 people had applied for the first-of-its-kind program.

 Whitmer signed bipartisan legislation in 2022 establishing the Michigan Achievement Scholarship and providing $560 million to fund it.
 The "sweeping college scholarship program" is the state's largest effort to date to expand affordable access to college education, estimated to provide scholarships for 94% of students at community college, 76% of students at public universities, and 79% of students at private universities and colleges.

+Whitmer's FY24 state budget included funding for a universal school breakfast and lunch program for all students enrolled at participating schools from pre-K through Grade 12.
+By 2026, over 1.4 million students were enrolled in the program, and families were saved an estimated average of $1,000 per year on meal costs.